glennj/exercism.io/elixir/rpn-calculator-inspection/README.md

 ## Links

-Elixir processes are isolated and don't share anything by default.
+Elixir [processes][exercism-processes] are isolated and don't share anything by default.
 When an unlinked child process crashes, its parent process is not affected.

 This behavior can be changed by _linking_ processes to one another.
 If two processes are linked, a failure in one process will be propagated to the other process.
 Links are **bidirectional**.